saharshxyz/bookList/README.md

 # bookList
-Simple Book List Application

-Creating this to review a few things and also explore some new technologies.
+Creating this simple booklist application to review a few things and also explore some new technologies.

 Reviewing:
 - DOM Manipulation